 April 26 — A Westminster police officer shot and killed a man after responding to reports that someone was acting erratically and throwing rocks outside an apartment complex.
-The officer said when he arrived, the suspect immediately attacked him, punched him in the face and tried to grab his gun, according to a decision letter from District Attorney Dave Young.
+Officer Richard Fletcher said when he arrived, the suspect immediately attacked him, punched him in the face and tried to grab his gun, according to a decision letter from District Attorney Dave Young.
 The suspect, who was only identified as male, was shot and was pronounced dead at a hospital.
 Young announced Aug.
 15 in his letter that no criminal charges will be brought against Officer Fletcher.
 Young said he was justified to use deadly force to defend himself.

 April 24 — Colorado Springs police shot and killed a 29-year-old Jonathan Patzel after responding to a domestic disturbance at an apartment building on the Hancock Expressway.
 Upon arrival, officers observed smoke coming from the suspect's apartment.
 According to the El Paso County Sheriff's Office, when officers contacted the suspect, he brandished a weapon and began moving towards the officers and shots were fired.
 The fire in the apartment was related to the disturbance call and was human-caused.
 Patzel was transported to the hospital where he later died.
 The officers, later identified as Colton Graham and Thomas Walling, were placed on routine administrative leave.

-April 10 — Denver police exchanged gunfire with a suspected carjacker and shot him in the shoulder during a chase early Wednesday morning innortheast Denver.
+April 10 — Denver police exchanged gunfire with a suspected carjacker and shot him in the shoulder during a chase early in the morning in northeast Denver.
 The suspect, identified as Anthony Solano Vasquez, 19, shot himself in the temple after a crash as the police officers were about to arrest him, according to the medical examiner.
 Two other suspected carjackers were also arrested.
-The Denver policedepartment said all three suspects were young males, who fled a stolen SUV when it crashed.
-Officers tracked down the three suspects and one of thealleged carjackers turned opened fire, shooting his gun at police — who returned fire — hitting him in the shoulder.
+The Denver police department said all three suspects were young men, who fled a stolen SUV from Aurora when it crashed.
+Officers tracked down the three suspects and one of the alleged carjackers turned opened fire, shooting his gun at police — who returned fire — hitting him in the shoulder.
 According to a decision letter by Denver District Attorney Beth McCann, the officer who shot Solano Vasquez in the shoulder, Andrew Nielsen, was justified.
 No criminal charges were brought against him.

 March 4 — An Aurora police officer shot and killed a man wielding a machete at an apartment building.
 A spokesperson said officers responded to reports of a possible hostage situation just before 9 a.m. near the intersection of Dallas Street and 22nd Avenue.
 An officer shot the suspect, identified by the Adam's County Coroner's Office as Shamikle Jackson, 22, who was transported to a hospital where he later died.
 No officers were injured.
 The Adams County District Attorney said in June that the officer who shot Jackson was justified in the shooting.

-Feb.
-28 — A Lone Tree officer shot and killed a male shoplifting suspect at Park Meadows Mall.
+February 28 — A Lone Tree officer shot and killed a male shoplifting suspect at Park Meadows Mall.
 Officers chased a man after responding to the Macy's store there on reports of a shoplifting.
 Police say the man pulled a gun and that Officers Charles Miller and Andrew Montes fired, killing him.
 Douglas County Coroner’s Office identified the man as Kenneth Joseph Sisneros, 34, of Westminster.
-Neither the officers nor the man have been identified.
 A female suspect, identified as Mercedes Cruz, 27, was later arrested by Lone Tree police.
 The district attorney announced Oct.
 7 that no charges should be filed against the officers.
 George Brauchler determined the officers acted according to Colorado law and were justified.

-Feb.
-12 — Two Denver police officers shot a man they said was involved in a domesticdispute in Montbello.
-Police said Juan Sanchez Jimenez, 26, wasthreatening a woman with a gun when they arrived after receiving a 911call.
+February 12 — Two Denver police officers shot a man they said was involved in a domestic dispute in Montbello.
+Police said Juan Sanchez Jimenez, 26, was threatening a woman with a gun when they arrived after receiving a 911 call.
 Police then shot the man several times.
-Sanchez Jimenez washospitalized with several wounds but was expected to live.
+Sanchez Jimenez was hospitalized with several wounds but was expected to live.
 One of the officers was also hospitalized with a hearing-related injury from the sound of the gunshots.
 The officers involved were not immediately identified.

-Jan.
-16 — Shawn Joseph Billinger, 46, died after he was fatally shot by a Fort Lupton police officer responding to a disturbance call.
+January 16 — Shawn Joseph Billinger, 46, died after he was fatally shot by a Fort Lupton police officer responding to a disturbance call.
 In early March 2019, Weld County District Attorney Michael Rourke referred the case to a grand jury for investigation.
-The officer, identified as Zachary Helbig, was charged with one count of manslaughterin April 2019.
+The officer, identified as Zachary Helbig, was charged with one count of manslaughter in April 2019.

-Jan.
-16 — Englewood Police shot 26-year-old Chayley Nicole Tolin in a parking garage near Swedish Medical Center.
+January 16 — Englewood Police shot 26-year-old Chayley Nicole Tolin in a parking garage near Swedish Medical Center.
 Police said they were trying to apprehend the two occupants of a stolen vehicle in the parking garage when Tolin tried to run over three officers with the car as she fled.
 Authorities said two officers fired their weapons.
 Tolin was seriously wounded and the passenger was arrested.
 She was later charged in Arapahoe County District Court with 12 felonies, including two counts of first-degree attempted murder.
 District Attorney George Brauchler decided July 23 that the officers, identified as Sam Ayres and Ryan Kaspar, were justified in their actions.
 No charges were filed against them.

-Jan.
-13 — A Pueblo County sheriff’s deputy shot and killed a man, Amiliano Apodaca, 18, and shot a woman, Alicia Antonia Martinez, 20, in Pueblo West after chasing a car from Fremont County.
+January 13 — A Pueblo County sheriff’s deputy shot and killed a man, Amiliano Apodaca, 18, and shot a woman, Alicia Antonia Martinez, 20, in Pueblo West after chasing a car from Fremont County.
 Police said the car the pair was in had earlier struck a vehicle driven by a Fremont County Sheriff’s Deputy.
 Shots were fired when Martinez drove the vehicle toward officers.
 Martinez was transported to a hospital with serious injuries.
-She waslater arrested on a warrant for second-degree assault on a peaceofficer, four counts of vehicular eluding and a restraining order violation.
+She was later arrested on a warrant for second-degree assault on a peace officer, four counts of vehicular eluding and a restraining order violation.
 She was booked into the Pueblo County Jail.